Course InformationTherapautic Area: Neurology

 Credit(s): 1.0 AMA PRA Category 1 Credit(s)™

-This CME program will focus on the new and emerging biological therapeutic options in the management of patients with relapse-remitting Multiple Sclerosis (RRMS).
-This activity educates healthcare providers involved in the management of patients with RRMS to evaluate patient outcomes and the responsiveness to new therapeutic agents.
+This CME program will focus on the new and emerging biological therapeutic options in the management of patients with relapse-remitting multiple sclerosis (RRMS).
+This activity educates healthcare providers involved in the management of patients with RRMS on optimal strategies for evaluating patient outcomes and the responsiveness to new therapeutic agents.
 The expert faculty will discuss the science behind new and emerging biological therapies and studies.
-Upon completion of this activity physicians will gain insight into improvement of outcomes in patients with RRMS.
+Upon completion of this activity, the healthcare team will gain insight into methods of improving outcomes and quality of life in patients with RRMS.

-Neurologists, and other healthcare professionals who care for patients with MS.
+Neurologists, and other healthcare professionals who care for patients with multiple sclerosis.

-- Examine clinical trial data of current and emerging biologic therapies for the treatment of relapse-remitting multiple sclerosis.
+- Analyze the current clinical trial data for the management of patients with relapsing-remitting and progressive multiple sclerosis.

 Disclosures of Conflict of Interest